vsphere-tmm/Supervisor-Services/README.md

 rabbitmqcluster.rabbitmq.com/demo1-rabbitmq-cluster0   True               False              6d22h
 ...
 ```
-6. If you encounter a DockerHub rate-limiting for the RabbitMQ image, use a proxy-cache or host the image on another registry.
+6. If you encounter a Dockerhub rate limiting for the RabbitMQ image, use a proxy-cache or host the image on another registry.
 The sample `rabbitmq-instance.yaml` shows how to reference an alternate image location.

 - For advanced configurations, check the [detailed reference](https://www.rabbitmq.com/kubernetes/operator/operator-overview).